The ultimate children's design resource

 6. Last, but not least, remember it’s always important to have fun!

-My Tiny Nest is a boutique interior design company based in NYC.
-Together, Alessia and Julie successfully combine their diverse backgrounds and styles to create unique, personalized spaces for their clients.
+Alessia and Julie successfully combined their diverse backgrounds and styles to create unique, personalized spaces for their clients.
 Julie likes clean, fluid lines while Alessia goes for fun colors.
-From our hearts to your home, My Tiny Nest turns your imagination into dream spaces for your little ones.

 I would have loved to see this exhibit!
 I hope they hold it in other states, too!